-Grabbing one of these products can make your life far easier because you won’t have to pull as many weeds by hand and can remove grass from problem areas that that are otherwise impossible to reach.
+Grabbing one of these products can make your life far easier because you won’t have to pull as many weeds by hand and it can remove grass from problem areas that are otherwise impossible to reach.

 One of the first things you’ll want to look at when choosing a gas string trimmer is the power of the motor.
 Manufacturers measure the engine’s power using CCs, which stands for cubic centimeters.